-The Department of Political Science is one of the largest of its kind among liberal arts colleges, with ten faculty members offering coursework in American politics, law, and policy, as well as in other world areas including Europe, Latin America, China and East Asia, and the Middle East.
+The Department of Political Science is one of the largest of its kind among liberal arts colleges offering coursework in American politics, law, and policy, as well as in other world areas including Europe, Latin America, China and East Asia, and the Middle East.
 The Department also offers courses in international relations and foreign policy, political philosophy, and environmental issues.

 - Political Science Department courses emphasize critical reading and discussion, writing, and independent research.